 The windows Clipboard is where the computer temporarily stores text, files, graphics etc. that your CUT or COPY resides until you PASTE the content into its new location.
 Up until XP you could easily check the contents of your clipboard using the ClipBoard Manager.
-For some blurry security reason Microsoft removed this nifty application in Vista and 7.
+For some blurry security reason Microsoft removed this nifty application from Windows Vista onward.
 If you miss this feature, fear not – the fix is a simple one.
-If you have access to a Windows XP installation (XP mode anyone ??) you can copy it to your Windows 7 (or Vista) machine.
+If you have access to a Windows XP installation (XP mode anyone ??) you can copy it to your Windows 8, 7, or Vista machine.

 Here’s where to find it